kalibera/rchk/README.md

-Note that the automated installation will take long, as it will be downloading an Ubuntu 16.04.2 image and installing the R build dependencies to a fresh Ubuntu image.
+Note that the automated installation will take long, as it will be downloading an Ubuntu 16.04.2 image and installing the R build dependencies to a fresh Ubuntu image (expect about 1 hour, good internet connection helps, multiple cores do not).
 Should the installation fail or time out, it can be re-started by `vagrant provision`.
 One can log in to the machine by `vagrant ssh` to use the tools after successful install or to fix issues should the installation fail.